keobox/turic/lesson14/topics.md

 * But before a digression about `struct' dimension.
   * The `struct` dimension is 8 bytes as expected.
   * What is we add an unsigned byte before the 2 int fields?
 Is the dimension 9 bytes?
+  * No, the dimension is 12 because of the memory alignment, every field's address is a multiple of four so there are 3 bytes of padding.